Contents

 #2 0x0000555555555210 in main (argc=1, argv=0x7fffffffe108) at main.c:42

-This tells you exactly where the crash happened and how you got there.
-Frame #0 shows a null pointer (item=0x0) - that’s your bug.
+This tells you where the crash hit and how you got there.
+Frame #0 shows a null pointer (item=0x0).
+That’s your bug.

 Core Dump Analysis

-For crashes that happen outside the debugger (in production, in CI, during overnight test runs), core dumps let you perform post-mortem analysis:
+For crashes that hit outside the debugger (in production, in CI, in overnight test runs), core dumps let you do post-mortem work:

 # Enable core dumps